Biden administration stands down on policing commission, focuses on legislative route instead - KTVZ

 “We are focused on working with members, with advocates on many sides of this debate on how to move things forward, and we feel the George Floyd Justice in Policing Act is the most constructive, effective, impactful way to do that,” press secretary Jen Psaki told reporters last week.

-The George Floyd Act passed the House of Representatives last month.
+“I think we’re making progress on the parameters in which we concede,” Scott said when asked if progress had been made in the last month of conversations.
+“I spoke with Karen Bass 10 minutes ago,” he added.

+Democratic Rep. Bass’ bill, the George Floyd Act, passed the House of Representatives last month without any Republican support.
+The California congresswoman told CNN in March that the group is working through “some of the thorny issues” in its discussions over the bill, which faces an uphill climb in the 50-50 Senate.

 Supporters of the bill say it would improve law enforcement accountability and work to root out racial bias in policing.
-The bill faces an uphill climb in the 50-50 Senate, where it is unclear if it has enough Republican votes to pass.

 CNN previously reported that the legislation would set up a national registry of police misconduct to stop officers from evading consequences for their actions by moving to another jurisdiction.
 It would ban racial and religious profiling by law enforcement at the federal, state and local levels, and it would overhaul qualified immunity, a legal doctrine that critics say shields law enforcement from accountability.